Import Physical Inventory

 - In the Warehouse column, enter the name of the warehouse where the inventory of the product will be stored.
 You can have multiple warehouse on a single import file.

-- Enter the physical quantity of the product in the third column.
+- In the third column, enter the physical quantity of the product.

-- Enter the date and time the inventory was counted into the last column.
+- In the last column, enter the date and time the inventory was counted.
 Repeat this process for all the items in the import.
 You can set a different time and date for each item in the import.
 This column only needs to be filled in if there was inventory movement since the time of counting.
 If there was no inventory movement, the physical will be time stamped to the time of the actual import.
 However, the column header "InventoryDate" should be left in the file.

 - Save your template.